-Jennifer Chayes is Associate Provost of the Division of Computing, Data Science, and Society, and Dean of the School of Information.
-She is a Professor of EECS, Mathematics, Statistics, and the School of Information.
+Jennifer Chayes is Dean of the College of Computing, Data Science, and Society.
+She is a Professor of Electrical Engineering and Computer Sciences, Mathematics, Statistics, and Information.
 Before joining Berkeley, she was a Technical Fellow at Microsoft, where she led research programs for over 20 years and was founder and managing director of three interdisciplinary labs: Microsoft Research New England, New York City, and Montreal.

 Before joining Microsoft, Chayes was a Professor of Mathematics at UCLA, where she received the UCLA Distinguished Teaching Award.
 During her time at Microsoft, she was an Affiliate Professor of Mathematics and Physics at the University of Washington.
 She is an author of about 150 scientific papers and the inventor on more than 25 patents.
-She earned her Ph.D. in mathematical physics at Princeton University and was awarded an honorary doctorate from Leiden University in the Netherlands.
+She earned her Ph.D. in mathematical physics at Princeton University and has been awarded honorary doctorates from Bard College in New York and Leiden University in the Netherlands.

 Chayes’ research areas include phase transitions in computer science and structural and dynamical properties of networks including modeling and graph algorithms.
 Chayes is one of the inventors of the field of graphons, which are widely used for the machine learning of large-scale networks.
 Her recent work focuses on machine learning, including both theory and applications in cancer immunotherapy, ethical decision making, and climate change.